neew1152/CRMS6/CRMS6_PC-Payloads/README.md

 # CRMS6 PC Payloads
 This repository contains a collection of batch and PowerShell scripts designed to automate the setup and configuration of a Windows environment.

-It is divided into two main components: a **Honeypot Payload** for creating a deliberately vulnerable system for security research, and a **Software Payload** for rapid application deployment.
 ### [Clean Installation Windows 11 PC](https://github.com/neew1152/Clean-Installation-Windows-11-Personal-User)
 <img width="960" height="540" alt="image" src="https://github.com/user-attachments/assets/b40b7d75-d14f-42f7-ba0b-32aa507894d9" />